Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Introduction

 \section{Introduction}

 Data fusion is the process of integrating multiple data sources to improve the representation of the phenomenon of interest.
 It can play a vital role in applications where \emph{in situ} measurement stations or sensors are limited spatially but earth observation data are plentiful, such as air quality monitoring.
-Air quality can degrade due to the presence of pollutants, presenting a significant public health threat {that} has been linked to increased morbidity, mortality, and climate change \citep{anderson2009air, huang_overview_2021}.
+In this paper, our aim is to develop a data fusion framework that produces a complete spatio-temporal representation of \PMp{} threshold exceedances, combining the spatial coverage of gridded reanalysis data with the local accuracy of \emph{in situ} observations to accurately characterise extremal behaviour.

-Air pollution risk {is influenced} by pollutant characteristics such as concentration, size, structure, and chemical composition \citep{poschl_atmospheric_2005}. {Most pollution is} anthropogenic, stemming from industrial activities, fossil fuel combustion, and excessive fertiliser use \citep{kampa_human_2008}. {Key pollutants include particulate matter, with \PMp{} ($<$\SI{2.5}{\micro\metre}) being especially} harmful due to its ability to penetrate deep into the lungs, causing conditions like COPD, asthma, and lung cancer \citep{kyung2020particulate}.
+Air pollution risk is influenced by pollutant characteristics such as concentration, size, structure, and chemical composition \citep{poschl_atmospheric_2005}. {Most pollution is} anthropogenic, stemming from industrial activities, fossil fuel combustion, and excessive fertiliser use \citep{kampa_human_2008}.
+Key pollutants include particulate matter, with \PMp{} ($<$\SI{2.5}{\micro\metre}) being especially harmful due to its ability to penetrate deep into the lungs, causing conditions like COPD, asthma, and lung cancer \citep{kyung2020particulate}.
 Extreme \PMp{} events significantly increase hospital admissions for cardiovascular and respiratory issues \citep{anderson_clearing_2012, zhang_risk_2021}, prompting policies to mitigate their impact.
 The WHO recommends limiting 24-hour \PMp{} exposure to a maximum average of \SI{15}{\micro\metre}$^3$ for three days a year \citep{who_who_2021}, while UK guidelines cap it at \SI{20}{\micro\metre}$^3$ (Environmental Protection England; \url{https://www.legislation.gov.uk/uksi/2023/91/made}).